zhuje/plugins/docs/prometheus/go-sdk/datasource.md

 datasource.DirectURL("https://prometheus.demo.do.prometheus.io")
 ```

-Set Prometheus plugin for the datasource with a direct URL.
+Configure the access to the Prometheus datasource with a direct URL.

 #### Proxy